k0sproject/k0s/docs/airgap-install.md

 ## Create bundle
 # docker image save $(k0s airgap list-images | xargs) -o bundle_file
 ```

+**Note:**
+This Docker method doesn't currently work for the ARM architectures due to [kube-proxy image multiarch manifest problem](https://github.com/kubernetes/kubernetes/issues/98229).
+So, for the ARM architectures, use the method in step 1.2.

 ##### 1.2 Using previously set up k0s worker
 To build OCI bundle with images we can utilize the fact that containerd pulls all images during the k0s worker normal bootstrap.